 If you want to hit 2 spots out here, I recommend giving it 7 hours with a pit stop for lunch at the restaurant in Bonnie Springs Ranch.

 I’ll be focusing on the 3 major places out here that offer different aspects of what you may be wanting to do.
-The 3 are Bonnie Springs Ranch, Spring Mountain Ranch and the Scenic Loop-Visitors Center.
+You'll find the details on them just below this section.

 The thing that's great about Red Rock Canyon is you don't have to plan on going to any of the 3 places I feature.
 You can just drive out and have a really cool day just soaking up the views, scenery and get some great pic's out here.